scholtz/Leaflet.TileLayer.PouchDBCached/README.md

-# L.TileLayer.PouchDBCached
+# L.TileLayer.PouchDBCached for nuxt.js

-Allows all Leaflet TileLayers to cache into PouchDB for offline use, in a transparent fashion.
+Allows all Leaflet TileLayers to cache into PouchDB in nuxt project for offline use, in a transparent fashion.

-There is a [demo](https://nikolauskrismer.github.io/Leaflet.TileLayer.PouchDBCached/demo.html) available, which shows cache hits/misses in the browser's developer console.

 ## Dependencies